1968 Formula One season: Round 4: Belgium

 Formula One arrived at the fastest circuit of the year: the notoriously dangerous and challenging 14 km Spa-Francorchamps circuit in Belgium.
 Amon took pole at an average speed of more than 150 mph around this unprotected rural road circuit, an incredible average speed by even today's standards.
 The appearance of wings on the Lotus at Monaco did not go unnoticed and for this race, various teams arrived with experimental wings on their cars.
 Ferrari was back in action having missed Monaco and entered two cars for Chris Amon and Jacky Ickx.
-Jackie Stewart was back in action for Ken Tyrrell's Matra International team and Lucien Bianchi stayed with the Cooper-BRM team, replacing Lodovico Scarfiotti, as the Italian was committed to racing in the European Hillclimb Championship event at Rossfeld in southern Germany in a Porsche 908.
+Jackie Stewart was back in action for Ken Tyrrell's Matra International team and Lucien Bianchi stayed with the Cooper-BRM team, replacing Ludovico Scarfiotti, as the Italian was committed to racing in the European Hillclimb Championship event at Rossfeld in southern Germany in a Porsche 908.
 American Dan Gurney and Kiwi Denny Hulme had flown back from Indianapolis having finished second and fourth in the race.
 Amon was fastest in practice on Friday with Stewart and Ickx alongside him on the front row.
 Then came John Surtees in the Honda and Hulme with Bruce McLaren, Piers Courage (Reg Parnell Racing BRM) and Pedro Rodriguez (BRM) sharing the third row.
 Both Lotus drivers had trouble and were on the penultimate row of the grid.
 Saturday was completely ruined by rain and by the news from Rossfeld that Scarfiotti had been killed.
 The Italian Scarfiotti was the third Grand Prix driver to die in 2 months, this was turning into the bloodiest year in the history of Grand Prix racing since its origins in the 1900s.
 Race day was dull and overcast and at the start Amon took the lead with Ickx, Surtees and Hulme chasing him.
 By the end of the second lap Surtees had taken the lead.
 There were a rash of retirements early on with Hill, Richard Attwood (BRM), Brabham and Rindt all going out with mechanical trouble.
 On the seventh lap, Briton Brian Redman (Cooper-BRM) went out when his suspension failed near Les Combes and he crashed violently into a concrete barrier, then went over the barrier and into a parked Ford Cortina road car.
 The Cooper caught fire but Redman escaped with a badly broken right arm and a few minor burns- he did not race for most of that year.
 Soon afterwards Amon went out with a radiator problem and then the leader Surtees disappeared when his suspension failed.
 This left Hulme in the lead but he was quickly overtaken by Stewart and the two diced until Hulme slowed with a driveshaft problem.
 This left Stewart half a minute clear of McLaren but on the penultimate lap the Matra-Ford driver ran out of petrol and dropped behind McLaren, Rodriguez and Ickx.
-This was the McLaren team's first ever F1 victory, and Bruce McLaren's first championship Grand Prix victory since the 1962 Monaco Grand Prix.
+This was the McLaren team's first ever championship F1 victory, and Bruce McLaren's first championship Grand Prix victory since the 1962 Monaco Grand Prix.
+Bruce also became only the third driver to win a race in a car manufactured by his own team – Jack Brabham having done it in 1966 and Dan Gurney in 1967 at Spa-Francorchamps.